tanboonjoon/main/src/test/data/ManualTesting/TestScript.md

 `add DEADLINE_NAME et/MM-DD-YYYY HHMM [d/DESCRIPTION] [t/TAG...t/TAG...]` <br>
 `add EVENT_NAME st/MM-DD-YYYY HHMM et/MM-DD-YYYY HHMM [d/DESCRIPTION] [t/TAG...t/TAG...]` <br>
 Pre-condition : TaskForce Must be opened <br>
+Assumption : Tester is testing on 11-11-2016.
+If not, the event and deadline added will not be reflected in the list because it defaulted to showing deadline and event that start/end today.

 Steps no. | Steps | Test Data |  ExpectedResult
 --- | :---------------- | :---------------- | :----------------